Looking Ahead: Color Trends for 2018

 Blondz, a combination of blonde and bronze, and bronde, which combines blonde and brown, also made the list, as did strawberry rose and driftwood lights, which treats dark brunette locks to a touch of golden color.

 Of course, the hottest color will be the one that’s just right for you.
 Because when you look you’re best, you feel your best and that shows.
 Because what’s always in style in Parma and wherever you go in the greater Cleveland area and beyond is confidence.
 At Illusion Unlimited, we don’t take chances.
-To make sure we get the color right, our hair salons in Strongsville, Ohio, Broadview Heights and Parma are all equipped with special lighting that replicates natural daylight.
+To make sure we get the color right, our hair salon in Parma is equipped with special lighting that replicates natural daylight.
 This special lighting makes it easier for you to see the beautiful results and it makes it easier for our dedicated team of colorists to consistently produce them.
 It’s just one of the reasons why our clients say we’re the best salon in Cleveland.

 Not every Cleveland hair salon has what it takes to provide exceptional coloring services.
 The experts at Illusion Unlimited Hair Salons have more than five decades of experience, so they understand how to achieve consistently beautiful results.
 Success requires a mix of innovative technologies and products as well as human creativity, talent and skill plus personalized service.